 By Sebastian Wren

 I’ve been active in this neighborhood for nearly 20 years, and over the years I’ve listened to many people complain about the traffic in their part of the neighborhood.
 Some are definitely worse than others, but clearly there are about 10 traffic situations in our neighborhood that are highly problematic.
-Over the next few weeks, I’m going to count down the top 10 biggest traffic problems in our neighborhood.
+In my experience, this is a fair count down of the top 10 biggest traffic problems in our neighborhood:

 #10 The 56th Street / Duval Expressway